An ADA Compliance Website Checklist Is A Good Start…

 It is Wise to Seek Out Additional Expertise

-But there are also downsides to web accessibility checklists.
+But there are also downsides to web accessibility checklists for ADA, WCAG & Section 508 compliance for websites.
 Even after everything we covered, we’ve by no means addressed all the WCAG Guidelines.

 Making your website accessible for those with disabilities is not a simple step-by-step process.
 Just because you’ve covered all the categories listed above does not mean you’ve removed all barriers from your website.
 And you might have noticed that some of the requirements are a little confusing.
 That’s where we come in.